By Val Homanics, RN, IBCLC

 When Do I Begin Pumping?

 If breastfeeding is going well, then you can wait to begin pumping until your baby is at least 3-4 weeks old.
-This allows time for baby to establish a good milk supply.
+This allows time for you and baby to learn this new skill.

 How Long Do I Pump?

-If using a double pump, 10-15 minutes total time is long enough.
+If using a double pump, 15 minutes per pump session is typically recommended.
 Longer periods can contribute to sore nipples.
-You may have several let-downs throughout the pumping sessions where milk may slow down and then speed up again.
+You may have several milk ejection reflexes (“letdowns”) throughout the pumping sessions where milk may slow down and then speed up again.

 How Do I Use an Electric Pump?

 In the beginning, begin on the lowest vacuum setting, slowly increasing the setting levels until you find the maximum, comfortable setting for you.
 Suction that is too high can cause sore nipples in some mothers, and does not necessarily produce more milk.
 Instead, massage breasts while pumping to help with milk flow.
 Your nipple should move freely into the tunnel without rubbing or discomfort.
 You may have to purchase a different size flange, if the one that comes with your unit is too large or too small.
 The wrong size flange can contribute to sore nipples.
-If you like, you can apply olive oil to moisten the inside of the flange to minimize friction.
+If you like, you can apply a lubricant such as coconut oil or a nipple balm to the inside of the flange to minimize friction.

 How Much Should I Expect to Pump?